Kirill Turichenko: Music career

 The turning point in Turichenko's career began in 2005.
 Then, among of several thousand applicants, he has received a part in the Moscow performance, namely in Andrew Lloyd Webber`s musical "Cats".
 He has also perfectly recommended himself at the following qualifying contests: Pop Idol, New wave and 5 stars.
 The jury of one of the contests included well-known musical and theatrical producer Katerina von Gechmen-Valdek, who saw a huge who saw a huge creative potential in the upcoming artist, introduced him to Michael Topalov (producer of a popular vocal ex-duet Smash!!).
 In late 2005 Sergey Lazarev left and M. Topalov offered Turichenko to join the band.
 At the same time, the qualifying contest You're a Star, which can give a chance to participate in Eurovision Song Contest 2006, started in Ukraine.
 The singer has decided to try his skills there.
 As a result Turichenko was one of the top twelve finalists, selected among thousand applicants from all country.
 The Artist had to make a choice what to prefer – to work in already over-hyped Russian project or to risk and try luck in representing Ukraine at the international song contest and to conquer Europe.
-The last seemed to Turichenko more attractive.
-He moved to Kyiv and he appeared in the TV project final round, where he took an honourable second place.
+He moved to Kyiv and he appeared in the TV project final round, where he took second place.

 After the TV contest Kyiv producers got interested in Turichenko so he started his solo career.
 His songs were on the top list of radio charts at the leading radio stations of Ukraine.
 His first music videos were his on musical TV channels of the country.
 He performed at some musical festivals of Ukraine, Russia and Belarus.

 In May 2010, the single "4 Seasons of Love", written by Turichenko with Ray Horton, the ex-member of The Real Milli Vanilli, was presented in Ukraine.
 The Russian clip-maker Pavel Khudyakov and operator Maxim Osadchy shot a summer music video "4 Seasons of Love".

 The singer prepared solo album, recorded at major studios in Russia and Ukraine.
 Mastering of the album took place in February 2011 in London Metropolis studio, which at one time Lady Gaga, Justin Timberlake, Michael Jackson and other world stars recorded their songs.